codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 {% endraw %}
 {% endhighlight %}

-If you run the composition you will see that the `printenv` command shows the following:
+If you run the compositio,n you will see that the `printenv` command shows the following:

 ```
 test_service_1  | FIRST_KEY=VALUE